RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

 ### Important practical distinction

-At the time of writing, the documented GC--MS workflow belongs to the original GNPS documentation/ecosystem.
+At the time of writing, the documented GC-MS workflow belongs to the original GNPS documentation/ecosystem.
 We have not found an equivalent clearly exposed GC--EI workflow in the current GNPS2 interface.